nkz-soft/CKAD-Killer.sh/scenarios/question-05.md

 ## 🖥️ Scenario Description

-This task involves locating and extracting a token from a Kubernetes ServiceAccount's associated Secret.
+This question involves locating and extracting a token from a Kubernetes ServiceAccount's associated Secret.

 **Connect to instance:**